 It’s a big decision to add another loved one into your home.
 But if you are ready to make the choice, adopting may be the best way forward.

 Where you can adopt a pet in Sydney

 For a full and comprehensive list of available pets in Sydney, visit:

 Sydney Dogs and Cats Home: https://sydneydogsandcatshome.org/

 Overall, adopting a pet is a proven way for seniors to stay active in both body and mind.
-And while there are certain factors to consider beforehand, it can be a decision which brings light into the lives of animals and humans.
+The best pet for the elderly really depends on their situation and what they are capable of handling.
+After considering these factors, it can be a decision which brings a lot of light into the lives of both themselves and their newfound companion!

 Want to know more about the benefits of pets for those in care?
 Find out more here.

 Ballinger, Barbara.
 (2022).
 The Healing Power of Pets for Seniors.
 Aging Care. https://www.agingcare.com/articles/benefits-of-elderly-owning-pets-113294.htm

 Australian Seniors.
 (2017) Benefits of owning a pet for over 50s.
 Australian Seniors. https://www.seniors.com.au/pet-insurance/discover/seniors-benefit-owning-pets

 Beyond Blue.
 (2022).
 Connections Matter.
 Beyond Blue. https://www.beyondblue.org.au/who-does-it-affect/older-people/connections-matter